tensorlayer/TensorLayerX/docs/index.rst

 ------------

-The TensorLayerX user guide explains how to install TensorFlow, CUDA and cuDNN, how to build and train neural networks using TensorLayer3, and how to contribute to the library as a developer.
+The TensorLayerX user guide explains how to install TensorFlow, CUDA and cuDNN, how to build and train neural networks using TensorLayerX, and how to contribute to the library as a developer.

 .. toctree::